In every project team, all employees are stakeholders.

 Well, this is what the AI suggested from all of the above:

-“We need to take a step back, focus on the task at hand, and simplify things.
-And that’s what this is all about: breaking down the overwhelming project landscape into digestible chunks so that we can act accordingly and achieve success.”
+“We must step back, focus on the task, and simplify things.
+And that’s what this is all about, breaking down the overwhelming project landscape into digestible chunks so that we can act accordingly and achieve success.”

-As a Business Analyst (BA)/Project Manager, I follow a process before interviewing any stakeholders regarding “the next project step.”
-For example, suppose a company needed an action plan toward integrating 15 different versions of a company-wide dashboard into 5 or perhaps a single version for all employees.
-In that case, there are things a BA needs to figure out first.
+As a Project Manager and researcher, I follow a process before interviewing stakeholders regarding “the next project step.”
+For example, suppose a company needed an action plan to integrate 15 different versions of a company-wide dashboard into a single version for all employees.
+In that case, a BA needs to figure out why there are 15 versions in the first place.

 Imagine this scenario

-You’re a new consultant for a company and already assigned to a project.
-Imagine you also need to work with a Project Manager (PM) who’s also new to the company/team/project.
+You’re a new consultant for a company and have been assigned to a tech for good project.
+Imagine you also need to work with a Project Manager (PM) who has yet to be hired.

-As a BA, you’d initially want to touch base with the PM and see if they have any information that would be helpful and vice versa.
+As a BA, you’d initially meet with the PM to gather project information.
 (Ahem, that initial meeting also helps to foster the “working in conjunction” component.)

 [sound of record scratching]